Bach Flow on Homogeneous Products: Locally homogeneous spaces and Lie groups

-as desired. \end{proof} Lemma \ref{sectionalcurvaturelemma} is all that is needed in this paper since the four-dimensional manifolds considered are $1 \times 3$ products, so the formula above can be used for the three-dimensional slice, and the sectional curvatures involving the one-dimensional slice are zero.
+Lemma \ref{sectionalcurvaturelemma} is all that is needed in this paper since the four-dimensional manifolds considered are $1 \times 3$ products, so the formula above can be used for the three-dimensional slice, and the sectional curvatures involving the one-dimensional slice are zero.

-\section{Ordinary Differential Equations}
+\section{Ordinary differential equations}

 The ordinary differential equations to which Bach flow reduces on homogeneous products are analyzed using standard techniques which are recalled here.
 First, we appeal to existence and uniqueness of solutions regularly and without mention.
 In some instances, the equations of interest are separable and explicit solutions may be found.
 When such explicit solutions cannot be found, the Escape Lemma, which states that if a maximal flow does not exist for all time then it cannot lie in a compact set, may be used to help determine the qualitative behavior of solutions.
-See \cite{Jack2} for details surrounding these results.
+See~\cite{Jack2} for details surrounding these results.
 In addition to these methods, we make use of a couple more specialized results which follow.

-The following lemma provides a technique for determining the traces of solutions to a system of two equations involving homogeneous functions.
+The following technical lemma provides a technique for determining the images of the integral curves for a system of two equations involving homogeneous functions.

-\begin{lemma} Let $(x(t), y(t))$ solve the following system
+\begin{Lemma} Let $(x(t), y(t))$ solve the following system